 Both are mild-mannered and serious-minded.
-They are highly invested in caring about people — so much so that they often overlook their own needs.
+They are highly invested in caring about people — so much so that they often overlook their needs.
 Perfectionism can be an issue for both personalities.
-Each one holds fast to their value systems and usually prefers working within a well-organized environment.
+Each one holds fast to their value systems and prefers working in a well-organized environment.

-In spite of their similarities, INFJs and ISFJs perceive the world differently.
-INFJs are more imaginative and creative while ISTJs are concerned with concrete facts and reality.
+Despite their similarities, INFJs, and ISFJs perceive the world differently.
+INFJs are more imaginative and creative, while ISTJs are concerned with concrete facts and reality.

 INFJs are known for being highly intuitive, often seeming to have an uncanny insight into other people’s feelings.
-They are creative, even-tempered individuals who strive to create harmony in any chaotic situation.
-They have a tendency to feel like outsiders even among friends and will often report feeling that no one truly understands them.
+They are creative, even-tempered individuals who strive to create harmony in chaotic situations.
+They tend to feel like outsiders, even among friends and often report feeling that no one truly understands them.

-ISFJs, like INFJs, are also focused on helping people and frequently find themselves in a care-taking role.
-They have a need to be needed and are relentlessness when working on behalf of others.
-Their work ethic is second to none and they generally prefer traditional methods over novel, untried ideas.
+ISFJs, like INFJs, focus on helping people and frequently find themselves in a caretaking role.
+They need to be needed and are relentless when working on behalf of others.
+Their work ethic is second to none, and they generally prefer traditional methods over novel, untried ideas.

-Ideal professions for an ISFJ would be bookkeeper, early childhood specialist, career counselor and physician.
-Famous ISFJs include Kim Kardashian, Christopher Walken, Barbara Bush and 50 Cent.
+An ISFJ’s Ideal professions are bookkeeper, early childhood specialist, career counselor, and physician.
+Famous ISFJs include Kim Kardashian, Christopher Walken, Barbara Bush, and 50 Cent.

 What are the Key Differences between INFJs and ISFJs?

 INFJs and ISTJs are overall very similar, sharing many characteristics.
-However, while INFJs tend to look at the whole picture, ignoring what they deem to be trivialities, ISTJs, on the other hand, zero-in on smaller details, poring over each relevant piece of information before forming a conclusion.
+However, while INFJs tend to look at the whole picture, ignoring what they deem trivialities, ISTJs, on the other hand, zero in on more minor details, poring over each relevant piece of information before forming a conclusion.

-To truly feel fulfilled, INFJs and ISFJs both need an objective of consequence that results in the love, admiration and approval from other people.
+To truly feel fulfilled, INFJs and ISFJs both need an objective of consequence that results in love, admiration, and approval from others.

-In order to be happy, INFJs need to feel that they are making a meaningful contribution to the world.
-They also need a few good friends that will be there for them as well as a stable environment allowing for plenty of self-reflection time.
+To be happy, INFJs need to feel they are making a meaningful contribution to the world.
+They also need a few good friends who will be there for them and a stable environment allowing for plenty of self-reflection time.
 Here are a few features of INFJ happiness:

 - INFJs see life as one opportunity after another to learn and evolve.

-- Even though they confidently disperse advice to others, they are often riddled by self-doubt.
+- Even though they confidently advise others, they are often riddled with self-doubt.

 - INFJs tend to be much harder on themselves than they would be on other people.

-- To an INFJ, happiness is knowing that they’ve made a positive difference in someone’s life.
+- To an INFJ, happiness is knowing they’ve made a positive difference in someone’s life.

 ISFJs love their work and their family.
-Both are priorities but allegiance to family will usually win out.
-ISFJs do so much for other people, they need to make sure to take time for themselves and make an effort to step up and get credit for all the work they do.
+Both are priorities, but allegiance to the family will usually win out.
+ISFJs do so much for other people; they need to take time for themselves and make an effort to step up and get credit for all their work.
 Here are some features of ISFJ happiness

-- ISFJs need the security that comes from sticking to a regular routine.
+- ISFJs need the security that comes from sticking to a routine.

-- Self-care must be a regular part of an ISFJ’s regimen.
+- Self-care must be a regular part of an ISFJ regimen.

 - They need to spend time with their friends and family and not allow themselves to get overworked.

-- At work, they must remember to delegate—they don’t have to be everything to everyone.
+- They must remember to delegate at work—they don’t have to be everything to everyone.

-Both personalities are planning a trip to Disneyland, the happiest place on earth.
-The INFJ will set a date, buy the tickets, call her friends and go expecting to have a great time.
+Both personalities plan a trip to Disneyland, the happiest place on earth.
+The INFJ will set a date, buy the tickets, call her friends, and go expecting to have a great time.

-INFJs and ISFJs are both empathetic personalities who strive to make decisions that will help create or maintain peace.
-INFJs tend to struggle with decision making more than ISFJs.
+INFJs and ISFJs are both empathetic personalities striving to make decisions to help create or maintain peace.
+INFJs tend to struggle with decision-making more than ISFJs.

 For INFJs, when making a decision, the goal is to make everyone happy.
-If that’s not possible, INFJs will struggle, diving into the big picture facts and exploring every possible potential consequence of their decision.
-It’s no wonder they often feel overwhelmed and postpone making especially difficult decisions for as long as possible.
-The following are a few characteristics of INFJ decision making:
+If that’s not possible, INFJs will struggle, diving into the significant picture facts and exploring every possible consequence of their decision.
+No wonder they often feel overwhelmed and postpone making tough decisions for as long as possible.
+The following are a few characteristics of INFJ decision-making:

 - They will make sure everyone’s concerns are addressed before making a decision.

-- They tend to have less of an issue making decisions as they get older.
+- They tend to have less of an issue making decisions as they age.

-- When a decision needs to be made, they bring a very insightful perspective to the table.
+- When decisions are made, they bring a very insightful perspective.

-ISFJs are also very aware of how their decisions are likely to affect other people but they are able to keep their cool and not become overwhelmed.
-They will painstakingly research all relevant facts and come to a sound decision that is as fair as possible for everyone involved.
-They will tend to use traditional solutions in their decision making.
-The following are a few characteristics of ISFJ decision making:
+ISFJs are also very aware of how their decisions will likely affect others, but they can keep their cool and not become overwhelmed.
+They will painstakingly research all relevant facts and come to a sound, fair decision for everyone involved.
+They will tend to use traditional solutions in their decision-making.
+The following are a few characteristics of ISFJ decision-making:

-- They will work hard to make decisions that are appropriate for real world problems.
+- They will work hard to make appropriate decisions for real-world problems.

-- They have the ability to weigh the pros and cons involved in a decision without becoming flustered.
+- They can weigh the pros and cons of a decision without flustering.

 - Common sense and traditional values often provide a framework for their decisions.

-An office is unhappy with its cleaning service and an INFJ has been tasked with handling it.
-He will interview his coworkers about the issues and then talk to the cleaning service, trying to understand their perspective.
-He will go back and forth for quite sometime and his bosses will become unhappy that he hasn’t taken any action.
+An office is unhappy with its cleaning service, and an INFJ has been tasked with handling it.
+He will interview his coworkers about the issues and then talk to the cleaning service to understand their perspective.
+He will go back and forth for quite some time, and his bosses will become unhappy that he hasn’t taken any action.

 INFJs and ISFJs both understand the value of presenting themselves well.
-The INFJ may be a little more erratic in their style, however, while the ISFJ will be consistently well dressed.
+However, the INFJ may be slightly more erratic in their style, while the ISFJ will be consistently well-dressed.

-INFJs are either all in — looking their absolute best — or not, letting their appearance slide a little bit.
+INFJs are either all in — looking their absolute best — or not, letting their appearance slide slightly.
 This can change from day to day and is very dependent upon their mood.
-They do care about what other people think and don’t wish to make a bad impression, especially at work.
-They will always maintain a minimum standard of grooming, if nothing else.
+They care about other people’s thoughts and don’t wish to make a wrong impression, especially at work.
+They will always maintain a minimum standard of grooming if nothing else.
 Here are some appearance characteristics of INFJs:

-- They understand the importance of dressing well and keeping properly groomed.
+- They understand the importance of dressing well and keeping adequately groomed.